sschepanski/SCZ_DEP/README.md

 ## Acknowledgements

 This risk of bias figure forms one small component of the broader WHO-funded project carried out by the primary research team.
 Full methodological details, statistical analyses, and interpretation of findings are documented in the main manuscript.
+The manuscript is published here [Blakeslee, S. B., Koch, A. K., Schröter, M., Jeitler, M., Schepanski, S. N., Boujnah, H., ... & Kessler, C. S. (2026).
+Effects of greenspace interventions on mental disorders-A systematic review and meta-analysis.
+Journal of Environmental Psychology, 102919.](https://doi.org/10.1016/j.jenvp.2026.102919)

 ## Getting Started